Student Scholarships and Funding

 The purpose of the James A. McDermott, M.D.
 Global Health Endowed Fellowship benefit graduate students in the School of Public Health with a demonstrated commitment to addressing international public health issues in areas of the world outside of the United States.
 The funds can be applied toward a variety of expenses, including but not limited to: tuition, travel, research-related expenses, practicum/internship-related expenses, housing, food, textbooks, and lab fees.
 The expenses must be related, implicitly or explicitly, to the student's work outside of the United States.

-• I’m an international student.
+• I am an international/undocumented student.
 Am I eligible for any of the Dean’s Office awards?

 • What can I do to strengthen my scholarship application?